The Exonet Story

 LiveOps Acquires Datasquirt

 In December 2011 the Datasquirt business was sold to LiveOps Inc of Silicon Valley, California for US $12.5M cash.

 LiveOps is a leading cloud-based contact centre provider and an excellent match for the Datasquirt products and business.

 Following the sale of the Datasquirt business to Liveops, most of the funds received were distributed back to shareholders via a share-buyback process.
 The company was subsequently renamed to "DSQ Holdings Ltd" and the directors then set about looking for a suitable business to acquire, in order to execute a back-door listing and maximize the remaining value of the company.

 Following an extensive search and review process, the DSQ board decided that Enprise was a suitable candidate for acquisition, due to its expansion, growth and profit potential.
 As a director and shareholder of both DSQ and Enprise, I was of course excluded from the board's decision making process, due to potential conflict of interest.
 The proposed acquisition was reviewed and appraised by independent expert advisors before being put to to DSQ shareholders to vote on.
 The decision to acquire Enprise was officially approved at a meeting of shareholders on 21st September 2012 and the aquisition itself took place on the 1st November 2012.

-DSQ Holdings Ltd (formerly Datasquirt Ltd) was renamed to Enprise Group Ltd on 1st November 2012 and is listed on the NSX (National Stock Exchange of Australia) under the code ENS.
+DSQ Holdings Ltd (formerly Datasquirt Ltd) was renamed to Enprise Group Ltd on 1st November 2012 and is listed on the NZAX (New Zealand Stock Exchange Alternative Market) under the code ENS.

 - Enprise Solutions is the largest provider of MYOB EXO software to the New Zealand market and is one of the largest providers to the Australian market.
 The business has branch offices in Auckland, Hamilton, Melbourne, Sydney and Wellington.